Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Constructive protocol for Hamiltonian simulation

 Attempting to solve this equation using classical optimizers is a hard task, specially taking into account that we are facing an optimization problem with $9NK$ variables, where $K$ is the number of digital-analog blocks.
-In general we do not have a fixed value of $K$, but a good guess is that we need $K\geq N(N-1)/2$ digital-analog blocks to have enough degrees of freedom to solve the equation.
+In general we do not have a fixed value of $K$, but for arbitrary problems without symmetries we need at least as many variables as degrees of freedom to solve the equation, requiring $K\geq N(N-1)/2$.
 However, the constraint from Eq.~\eqref{eq:normalization} makes it difficult to navigate through the optimization landscape.
 Convergence of an heuristic approach might not be guaranteed and the computational cost to get a solution might be too high if convergence is not fast enough.
 Thus, we seek an analytical solution which requires minimal computational resources.

 Let us start by noting that $\mathbf{B}$ is a Hermitian matrix, and thus we can obtain its eigendecomposition,

 with $\mathbf{\lambda}$ a real diagonal matrix, and $\mathbf{U}$ a real unitary matrix with normalized columns $\vec{v}_l$.
 Notice that the form of the eigendecomposition of $\mathbf{B}$ is very similar to our problem in Eq.~\eqref{eq:termbytermDAQC}, albeit with some important differences.